Information for Australia Award Scholarship students

 Information Sessions on Arrival

 We recommend that you come into the International Office the next business day after your arrival.
 Please bring your passport and your Letter of Offer.
 Welcome sessions are held at 9.00am each day by your Student Contact Officer.
 After this session you will collect your Student ID card and will be able to access your bank account containing your Establishment Allowance of AU$5000.00.
+If you have not already done so you will need to login to the Commonwealth Bank website and open a Student Smart Access bank account.

 Finding Long-Term Accommodation